kollective-networks/kltv.kombine/doc/api.md

 ##### M:Kltv.Kombine.Types.KValue.AsFolder
  Returns the value as is a folder without filename in case it is a file.
 Returns: The folder value

+##### M:Kltv.Kombine.Types.KValue.GetParent
+ Returns the parent folder of the value if can be consideer as path
+Returns: The parent folder or empty if cannot be converted.

 ##### M:Kltv.Kombine.Types.KValue.WithNamePrefix(System.String)